hartwigmedical/hmftools/bachelor/README.md

 ```

-## Clinvar Filter Creation
+## ClinVar Filter Creation

-Create a set of files from CLINVAR variant classification with this command:
+Create a set of files from ClinVar variant classification with this command:

 ```bash
 java -cp bachelor.jar com.hartwig.hmftools.bachelor.ExternalDBFilters